Op Grapple Revisited

 Moved and inspired by this gestured Maurice asked the school headmistress what can be done to help.
 From this discussion a commitment was born to establish an English language teaching centre and to re-establish a playing field both in memory of their fallen comrades and as an investment that would benefit the future generations of Goražde.

 Through his company Armstrong Wolfe, Maurice set a target to raise £25,000 to meet the schools ambitions and set up the Goražde Children’s Foundation to manage these funds.
-The charity has now gone on the raise £90,000, and is committed to raising a further £40,000 to fund the construction of a much needed fully equipped science laboratory and continue much needed reservations and maintenance around the school.
+The charity has now gone on the raise £106,500.00, and is committed to raising further funds for improvement to the gymnasium and resurfacing of the playground.

 Gorazde Primary School